The Bahamas

 • Completed work permit application forms

-• Police record certificate for longer stays (if required)
+• Police record, for longer stays

 • Proof of fee payment

-• Travel medical insurance (recommended)
+• Travel medical insurance, recommended

 Visa Application Process: